 A new study presented at the ASPS Meeting in Chicago confirms our experience with breast lift patients.
 In the study breast lift (mastopexy), the combination of breast lift with augmentation, breast augmentation, and breast reduction achieve high satisfaction rates, enhance self-esteem and improve quality of life.
 Moreover, 99 percent of women would have their surgery again.

 The study found breast lift and lift/augmentation to have a high level of patient satisfaction that rivals breast augmentation and reduction.
 “Many studies have shown breast augmentation and reduction are highly gratifying procedures for women, but until now we’ve had limited information on patient satisfaction for breast lift or combination lift/ augmentation.
 This data fills in the gap,” said Eric Swanson, MD, ASPS Member Surgeon and study author.
 “When the vertical technique is used in the augmentation/lift procedure, patient satisfaction is high.”
-(Dr. Reath agrees with the study’s findings and uses the vertical technique whenever possible.)
+(We agree with the study’s findings and use the vertical technique whenever possible.)